MasssiveJuice08/Morrowind-Modding-with-MassiveJuice_Content/01 Fleeting Notes/Ald-Ruhn Colour-Palette.md

 ---
 ## About

 These are a series of textures used on the landscape, buildings and flora around [[Ald-Ruhn]], the seat of #House-Redoran.
 Specifically, these are AI-upscaled versions from Remiros' [Intelligent Textures](https://www.nexusmods.com/morrowind/mods/47469).
-I assembled this gallery as a reference while working on a [[Redoran Hut Diorama - Birthday Present for my Sister|Redoran Hut Diorama]] for my sister.
+I assembled this gallery as a reference while working on a [[Redoran Hut Diorama - a Gift for my Sister|Redoran Hut Diorama]] for my sister.

 ### Landscape Textures: